Poly Implant Prothèse: Timeline

 2000: Implant sales in the United States halted by an FDA launched moratorium on silicone implants.

 2001: PIP began to use unapproved in-house manufactured industrial-grade instead of medical grade silicone in the majority of its implants.

 2003: PIP is acquired by Heritage Worldwide Inc. Regulatory filings show the first signs of legal problems and financial losses.

-2009: Concerns surfaced in France first in 2009 when surgeons started reporting an abnormally high rupture rates.
-Which resulted in a flood of legal complaints and the company's bankruptcy.
+2009: Concerns surfaced in France first in 2009 when surgeons started reporting an abnormally high rupture rates, resulting in a flood of legal complaints and the company's bankruptcy.

 2010: TÜV Rheinland, headquartered in Germany, gave a quality certificate to the production process used by the company until March 2010.
 However, this didn't apply to the type of silicone used.
 A former PIP worker and union chief, Eric Mariaccia said, "You had to have been a chemist to have noticed anything".
 He also said that "The responsible ones aren't the workers but the heads of the company, notably the four who were linked to production and thus responsible for their quality".

 2010: In March 2010 PIP was placed into liquidation with losses of 9 million EUR after the French medical safety agency recalled its implants.
 In a subsequent inspection of the manufacturing site, the company was found to use unapproved industrial-grade, silicone, with a cost of only 10% of an approved gel.

 2011: On 20 December French officials say that an action plan is underway following the death of a woman from ALCL.
 The French government recommended on 23 December 2011 that 30,000 women in France seek removal of breast implants made of a suspect silicone gel by the worldwide exporting PIP firm.

 2013: Criminal trial is held in France, and Jean-Claude Mas was sent to prison for four years.

 2021: French court found TUV Rheinland negligent and partially liable for damages.